 Mr. Haynes reported that this Subcommittee also met and continued its work prioritizing trails for short-term maintenance.
 The group has walked the forest a few times, comparing current conditions with the Forest Stewardship Plan to determine if anything needs to be adjusted.
-The group discussed signage that would be most useful to visitors walking the trails immediately around the pond.
+The around the pond.
 The Subcommittee is prioritizing various aspects of the forest for grant applications, such as signage and trails.